Tamatebako: Modern version

 The tamatebako appears in the story of "Urashima Tarō", whose modern version are generally all based on the national textbook.
 It is told that Urashima Tarō the fisherman was invited to a sea palace (Ryūgū or Dragon Palace) by the princess (Otohime) after saving a turtle.
 He spent a number of days, (Note: Unspecified duration.
 The duration for various versions is tabulated on (Holmes 2014)) fed and entertained (Note: He watched the fish dance in the 4th edition) and upon his leaving received the tamatebako ("treasure box") with explicit instructions to never open the box.
 When he returned, his parents had died and he recognized no one.
 In dismay he forgot the princess's caution.
 When he opened the tamatebako, a white puff of smoke escaped, and he was transformed into an old, white haired man.

 It is understood during the short time he spent at the Dragon Palace, many years had elapsed in the world back home.
 Otohime had stored his old age away in the tamatebako, which Urashima Tarō released.

 Seki's variant

-A three-tiered jeweled hand-box (三重ねの玉手箱, mikasane no tamatebako) is given to Urashima Tarō and the princess actually encourages him to use it in the moment of need.
+A three-tiered jeweled hand-box is given to Urashima Tarō and the princess actually encourages him to use it in the moment of need.
 This is what occurs in "Urashima Taro" variant collected by Keigo Seki, a telling from Nakatado District, Kagawa.

 When he opened the lid of the box, the first box contained crane's feather; the second box issued a puff of white smoke that transformed him into an old man; the third box held a mirror for him to look at himself.
 The feather from the first box then fastened itself on his back, now transforming Urashima into a crane, and the princess appeared in the guise of a turtle to see him.

 A version with the three-tiered "Tamatebako" (jeweled hand-box) was also published in English by the Japanese foreign ministry in 1969.